Resigned Epic board member answers questions about new 'whistleblower' allegations against school

 When the Tulsa World inquired why William Hickman, Epic’s longtime legal counsel who himself resigned recently, was listed in the document properties as the creator of the computer file containing her resignation letter, Stehno said she sought out his assistance in reviewing the letter before she sent it.

-Stehno said she did not pay Hickman for his help and she did not know him before joining the Epic governing board in December 2020, but they developed a friendship from the board’s close work with him in the year since.
+Stehno said she did not pay Hickman for his help and did not know him before joining the Epic governing board in December 2020, but she said they developed a friendship from the board’s close work with him in the year since.

 “I reached out (to him) for that letter purpose.
 Because his wife was one of the whistleblowers, of course, he’s going to be very loyal to his wife,” Stehno said, referring to Shelly Hickman, a former Epic former deputy superintendent who now works at John Rex Charter School in Oklahoma City.